 Djibouti is a country in Eastern Africa that borders the Red Sea and the Gulf of Aden.
 Neighboring countries include Ethiopia, Eritrea, and Somalia.
 Djibouti has a strategic location near the world's busiest shipping lanes and close to Arabian oilfields.
-The government system is a republic.
-The chief of state is the President and the head of government is the Prime Minister.
-Djibouti has a mixed economic system in which the economy includes a variety of private freedom, combined with centralized economic planning and government regulation.
-Djibouti is a member of the African Union (AU), African Economic Community (AEC) and the Common Market for Eastern and Southern Africa (COMESA).
+The government system is a republic; the chief of state is the president, and the head of government is the prime minister.
+Djibouti has a mixed economic system which includes a variety of private freedom, combined with centralized economic planning and government regulation.
+Djibouti is a member of the League of Arab States (Arab League) and the Common Market for Eastern and Southern Africa (COMESA).

 Select variable and countries to compare in table format.